Submodular Functions: Learnability, Structure, and Optimization: Implications to Algorithmic Game Theory and Economics

 \section{Implications to Algorithmic Game Theory and Economics}

 An important consequence of our matroid construction in Section~\ref{section-new-extremal-matroid} is that matroid rank functions do not have a ``sketch'', i.e., a concise, approximate representation.
 As matroid rank functions can be shown to satisfy the ``gross substitutes'' property~\cite{kazuo-book}, our work implies that gross substitute functions do not have a concise, approximate representation.
-This provides a surprising answer to an open question in economics~\cite{BingLM04PresentationaSoSV,liad-thesis}.
+This provides a surprising answer to an open question in economics~\cite{BingLM04PresentationaSoSV,liad-thesis,BN05}.
 In this section we define gross substitutes functions, briefly describe their importance in economics, and formally state the implications of our results for these functions.

-Gross substitutes functions play a central role in algorithmic game theory and economics, particularly through their use as valuation functions in combinatorial auctions~\cite{CramtonSS06CombinatorialA,GulS99WalrasianEwGS,book07}.
+Gross substitutes functions play an important role in algorithmic game theory and economics, particularly through their use as valuation functions in combinatorial auctions~\cite{CramtonSS06CombinatorialA,GulS99WalrasianEwGS,book07}.
 Intuitively, in a gross substitutes valuation, increasing the price of certain items can not reduce the demand for items whose price has not changed.
 Formally:

 \begin{definition} For price vector $\vec{p} \in\reals^{n}$, the \newterm{demand correspondence} $\demandSet{}_{f}(\vec{p})$ of valuation $f$ is the collection of preferred sets at prices $\vec{p}$, i.e.,